 - consider and make recommendations to the Board, to be put to shareholders for approval at the AGM, in relation to the appointment, re-appointment and removal of the Company’s external auditor;

 - oversee the relationship with the Company’s external auditor

-- meet with the external auditor at appropriate times in relation to the annual audit;
+- meet with the external auditor at appropriate times in relation to the annual audit and half-year review;

 - review the findings of the audit with the external auditor;